Overview

 Item 15 – Custody

-conducted strictly in accordance with the Client’s documented instructions.
+ensure that the money movements are completed in accordance with the Client’s instructions.

 Item 16 – Investment Discretion